iarlaithc/cli_mkfile/README.md

 ### Building

-To create a custom-named binary:
+To create a custom-named binary if you dont like mkfile:
 ```bash
 go build -o customname.exe
 ```